casualic/AppStoreDataAnalysis/README.md

 # AppStoreDataAnalysis
-This Project does a simple analysis of data on the App and Play Stores
+This Project does a Data Analysis on Google and Apple application stores.
+It aims to identify areas which can be competetive to enter the market.

 The Analysis.ipynb contains the Jupyter notebook for the project.